jmahler/shootout/template/README.md

 and Handlebars.
 They all work in a similar way by substituting for {{keywords}} in curly brackets.

-The following example uses Mustache [1] in Ruby for a parent multiple children.
+The following example uses Mustache [1] in Ruby for a parent with multiple children.
 The template can display individual values as well as the multiple child values.